xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 -	Remote labels associated with the prefixes get programmed in egress-large-encap database on the slice-pair, which is hosting the egress interface, here slice-pair1
 -	Local labels associated with each remote labels get programmed in CEM.

+## MPLS transport label Scenario with ECMP on same Slice-pair

 ![resource-topo-2.png]({{site.baseurl}}/images/resource-topo-2.png){: .align-center}